 \subsection{Implementation Details}

-Our model consists of a 4-layer Feature Encoder ($D=384$) and a VFE with four encoder and decoder stages, which have ConvNeXt blocks with respective depths of [2, 2, 4, 2] and an initial channel size of 96.
+Our model consists of a four-layer feature encoder with $D=384$ and a VFE with four encoder and decoder stages, which have ConvNeXt blocks with respective depths of [2, 2, 4, 2] and an initial channel size of 96.
 This configuration yields a feature encoder with around 5M parameters and a VFE with around 52M parameters, totaling 57M parameters.
 We use a 512-bin STFT representation with a window size of 1024 and 50\% overlap, where the last frequency bin is discarded.
 Additionally, we set a power compression ratio of $\alpha=0.2$ and $\sigma_{\min}=0.1$ for the CFM objective.

-We train the model with the AdamW optimizer with $\beta=(0.9, 0.999)$ and a learning rate of $2.0 \times 10^{-4}$ with a cosine decay schedule and 10k warmup steps.
+We train the model with AdamW optimizer with $\beta=(0.9, 0.999)$ and a learning rate of $2.0 \times 10^{-4}$ with a cosine decay schedule and 10k warmup steps.
 The unified and VCTK-specialized models are trained for 500k and 100k iterations, respectively.
 During training, the input sampling rate for each batch is randomly selected from {8, 12, 16, 24} kHz with probabilities of {0.7, 0.1, 0.1, 0.1}, corresponding to frequency cutoffs $F_1$ of {80, 128, 170, 256}, respectively.
-For the classifier-free guidance (CFG), we use a conditioning dropout probability of 0.1 and a guidance scale $\omega$ of 1.5 for the 4-step midpoint ODE solver during inference.
+For the CFG, we use a conditioning dropout probability of 0.1 and a guidance scale $\omega$ of 1.5 for the four-step midpoint ODE solver during inference.